chuanxie/react-workshop/lessons/router.md

 Next, go to `SinglePost.js` and make it render a single post from the API based on the ID in the URL.

 Finally, can you have a list of all posts, and make it so when you click one it shows below?
 So at all times you should be able to see a list of posts, and then click one to make it visible.
 Tip: You'll want to make the Routes not have the `exact` property, so they both render when the URL is `/posts/:id`.

+Last up: talk about `Switch` to render 404s.
+Move the nested posts/:id into the Posts component.